Nationally Appropriate Mitigation Actions (NAMAS) & Nationally Determined Contributions (NDCs)

 On-the-Ground Action in Latin America

-CCAP is currently working with the governments of Colombia, Chile, Peru, and the Dominican Republic to develop NAMAs that target greenhouse gas reductions and sustainable development goals.
+CCAP is currently working with the governments of Colombia and the Philippines to develop NAMAs that target greenhouse gas reductions and sustainable development goals.

 Furthering the NAMA Concept through the Mitigation Action Implementation Network

 Launched in 2011, MAIN promotes the exchange of best practices amongst developing countries that prepare NAMAs, and supporting developed countries.
 MAIN dialogues allow participants to craft strategies to make NAMAs attractive to possible funders, as well as designs that will best support effective policy outcomes.
 While developing countries are at different stages of NAMA development, dialogue participants have made considerable progress in developing NAMAs, identifying barriers to NAMAs, and receiving feedback from their peers during these events.